amrutakulkarni9812/Boston-Airbnb-Analysis/README.md

 5. I cleaned the city column by cleaning upper case and lower case, spaces, special characters and standardizing them.
 City column also had one unusual entry in asian script '波士顿' which I dropped.

 ## Results
-The main observations of the code are published in this blog here {}.
+The main observations of the code are published in this blog [on medium.com](https://medium.com/@amrutakulkarni9812/boston-airbnb-analysis-90564e8a44fb?sk=dacbfd0d9cd59060215de3bc7ed3b938).